 Onset of action – 2 hours, less than 15 minutes for nasal spray and injection.

 Sumatriptan is available in three forms - self-injection, nasal spray and rapidly dissolving tablets.
 The injection provides the fastest onset of action of all the triptans.
-The tablets at 50 and 100 mg doses eliminate migraine pain in over 60% of migraineurs within the two hour time period.
+The tablets at 50 and 100 mg doses eliminate migraine pain in over 60% of migraineurs within the two-hour time period.

 It is also found to help reduce migraine induced cognitive impairment.
 The injection form is most useful for migraine attacks that come on quickly and are accompanied with severe nausea and vomiting.
 The injection formulation is for instant intervention.

 Imigran has strong side effects for me.
 Heart palpitations and confusion, but boy did it work well long term.
 It aborted the migraine after I passed out and felt euphoric upon waking.
-If I didn’t know better I’d give this one a another trial after all these years, but I am sure I will have the same response.
+If I didn’t know better, I’d give this one another trial after all these years, but I am sure I will have the same response.

 Wouldn't it be nice to feel better after a migraine instead of hung over!
 Ah but to dream!